JacobJones315/Subway_Yelp_Review-Analysis/README.md

 ## Procedure
 * Loaded Yelp datasets: reviews.csv and restaurants.csv
 * Extracted year from date column and merged the two tables together on business_id
-* Created multiple filters and utilized groupby, mean, count, index, tolist to find average ratings per year and total ratings received and covert them to a dataframe
+* Created multiple filters and utilized groupby, mean, count, index, and arrays to find average ratings per year and total ratings received and covert them to a dataframe
 * Plotted a dual line/bar chart with years on the x-axis and average ratings per year and total ratings per year on the y-axis
 * Plotted Subway Stores: Average Ratings by State Through the Years
 * Created a dataframe, bar chart with error bars, and a line chart that highlights the mean and standard deviation of ratings for Subway and its national food chain competitors